open-energy-transition/redispatch-model/doc/gb-model/data_sources.rst

 The Future Energy Scenarios (FES)
 ---------------------------------

-The FES is the primary data source for defining the model, both for GB and other European countries.
+`The FES <https://www.neso.energy/publications/future-energy-scenarios-fes>`_ is the primary data source for defining the model, both for GB and other European countries.
-Here, we use the 2021 FES workbook.
+Here, we use the 2021 FES data workbook.
 Tables from the workbook we use are:

 - BB1: Building Block Data